Margaret Goschen, Viscountess Goschen

 Lady Goschen gave her name to the Viscountess Goschen Government Girls High School in Tharanallur, Tiruchirappalli, Tamil Nadu, and also to the Lady Goschen Hospital in Mangalore, Karnataka.
 She was appointed Lady of Grace, Most Venerable Order of Saint John (LGStJ).
 She was later appointed Dame of Grace, Most Venerable Order of Saint (DStJ).
-She was awarded the Imperial Order of the Crown of India, as Commander (CI).
+She was awarded the Imperial Order of the Crown of India (CI) in the 1930 New Year Honours.
 She was awarded the Kaisar-i-Hind Gold Medal for her charitable works and services to Raj.